-The Commission Regulation 1305/2014 concerning the technical specification for interoperability relating to the telematics applications for freight subsystem of the rail system in the European union and repealing the Regulation 62/2006 was adopted on 11 December 2014 and published in the Official Journal of the European Union on 12 December 2014.
+The Commission Implementing Regulation (EU) 2021/541 amending Regulation (EU) No 1305/2014 regarding the technical specification for interoperability relating to the telematics applications for freight subsystem of the rail system in the European union was adopted on 26 March 2021 and published in the Official Journal of the European Union on 29 March 2021.

 The TAF TSI sets the functional and technical standards for exchanging harmonised information between infrastructure managers, railway undertakings and other stakeholders.

 TAF TSI functions require defining

 - When (at which point in a specific process)

 - What (which kind of information and content ) has to be sent to

 - Whom (partner or partners) and

 - How (which format) the data must be exchanged between the partners.

 - Where (reporting point) location under contractual agreement where the information must be exchanged between the partners.

 - What do we want to communicate (Defined TAF TSI Messages)